-Graduate Education Diversity Internship Program Directors
+Graduate Education Diversity Internship Program Leadership

 Hazel Symonette, Program Development & Assessment Specialist Emerita, is an Evaluation Researcher & Facilitator at the Wisconsin Center for Education Research—the LEAD Center (Learning through Evaluation, Adaptation and Dissemination) and the Wisconsin Evaluation Collaborative at the University of Wisconsin-Madison.
 She also serves as Social Justice Educator with the UW First Wave Hip Hop and Urban Arts Program.